amdkfe/aidaround/README.md

-# README
+# AidAround

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This is the final project for We Got Coders Bootcamp i have attend

+* What does it do

+* Key statistics for the application
+code to test ratio and test coverage:
+lines of code :
+key gems:
+APIs:

-* Configuration
+* Deployed application's link

-* Database creation

-* Database initialization
+* The pivotal tracker's links

-* How to run the test suite
+* How to use the application and its core behaviour

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Visit my portfolio at:

+* Find me on Twitter at:

+* Find me Linked In at: